-I remember, in encountering Ajaan Fuang, what was so radical about the experience was the sense that he did have some psychic knowledge that I had never thought possible before.
-It opened my mind: Maybe there's more out there than I thought possible.
+I remember, in encountering Ajaan Fuang, what was so radical about the experience is just the sense that he did have some psychic knowledge that I had never thought possible before.
+It opened my mind.
+Maybe there's more out there than I had conceived.
 Maybe I can't take myself as the measure of all things.
 Maybe it would be good if I tried his standards.
-And I thought, "I'm going to have to stretch myself.
-Work harder and meditate longer."
+And I thought I'm going to have to stretch myself.
+Work harder and meditate longer.

-When emergencies of various kinds came, I had to learn how to drop whatever I thought was important and focus on the emergency.
-Sometimes it was his health, sometimes it was another problem in the monastery: a fire on the hillside, a sudden building or repair project that needed to be done right away.
-And there was a willingness to say, "Okay, I can stretch myself here."
+When emergencies of various kinds came I had to learn how to drop whatever I thought was important and focus on the emergency.
+Sometimes it was his health, sometimes it was other problems in the monastery: fires in the monastery, sudden building or repair projects that needed to be done.
+And there was a willingness to say, "Ok, I can stretch myself here."
 That's what enabled me to grow.

 I've told you many times about the time when Ajaan Fuang said we were going to sit and meditate all night.
-It was very early on in my time with him.
+It was very early on with my time with him.
 We had worked hard all that day-at least I had been working hard all that day-and I didn't think I'd be able to handle it.
-And I told him as much.
-He looked at me and said, "Well, is it going to kill you?"
+And so I told him as much.
+He looked at me and he said, "Well, is it going to kill you?"
 I said, "No." He said, "Then you can do it."
 And I did.
 Much against my will, but at least I gave it a try and found that it really worked.
 I didn't die.
-And I benefited from the experience.
+And I benefitted from the experience.
 I learned that I was capable of more than I thought.

 So an important part of the practice is being willing to stretch yourself.
-That line from Hamlet, that there's more in the universe than is dreamt of in your philosophy, really does apply to the Buddha's teachings.
-There's more to the Dhamma than any other philosophy can dream of.
+That line from Hamlet, that there is more in the universe than is dreamt of in your philosophy, really does apply to the Buddha's teachings.
 Human beings are capable of more than we ordinarily think.
 There are more dimensions to the mind than we would normally imagine.

-And so this willingness to allow yourself to be stretched: That's how you come, as the Buddha said, to realize what you've never realized before, to attain what you've never attained before.
-Because otherwise, if you keep on doing the same old things, you keep on attaining the same old things on the same old level that you've attained many, many times before.
+And so it's this willingness to allow yourself to be stretched: That's how you come, as the Buddha said, to realize what you've never realized before, to attain what you've never attained before.
+Because otherwise, if you keep on doing the same old things, you keep on attaining the same old level.
 Nothing new ever happens; nothing new ever gets discovered.

-On one hand this means being willing to listen to criticism; on the other, it means being willing to open your mind to the fact that there may be standards higher than the standards you already have.
-If you really want your path to be noble, you've got to stretch yourself to embody nobility.
+So on one hand this means being willing to listen to criticism; on the other, it means being willing to open your mind to the fact that there may be standards higher than the standards you already have.
+If you really want your path to be noble, you've got to stretch yourself.
 The result, of course, is that you benefit and the people around you benefit as well.
 This is a path whose fruits are not limited only to the person who tastes the noble fruits.
 It requires that you be generous, that you be virtuous, that you develop thoughts of goodwill and compassion, empathetic joy, equanimity, where they're appropriate.
 And that spreads the goodness around.